Marketing Secret #28 The Most Important Emotion To Create If You Want People To Respond To You!

-Credits from ER are rolling on the screen as the announcer says, “Breaking news!
+Credits from Home and Away are rolling on the screen as the announcer says, “Breaking news!
 Terror attacks brings Paris to a standstill!
-Details coming up on Channel 7 News, next!
+Details coming up on Channel 7 News, next!"

-Cover of Reader’s Digest says, “Slim by Summer,” Ten Ways To Relieve Stress,” “Get Organised Now!”
+Cover of Women's Weekly says, “Slim by Summer,” Ten Ways To Relieve Stress,” “Get Organised Now!”

 Radio Announcer says, “This month’s Business Report reveals which CEO’s took the most money with the worst corporate performance!
 Is your boss one of them?”